BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 When added to the performance collector, the collector passes the scene object as a parameter to the function (you can omit the scene parameter if you would like).
 The function allows for any initialization of observers and other resources.

 The id parameter is the name of the strategy.
 Make sure to have a unique id, or else there may be unintended side effects.
+Also, if your id contains the character "@", the character will be removed, since it is already used when exporting data.
 The left sidebar will display the id defined.
 The getData function in the object must return a number that cannot be NaN.
 It is called once per frame.
 The dispose function in the object should do any clean-up of resources created in the initialization part of the function.